Frequently Asked Questions and Answers

 Does HTML Validator have a DTD ("real") validator?

-CSE HTML Validator Std/Pro v8.0 and above include a DTD validator which can be used if turned on (it is turned off by default).
-However, CSE HTML Validator's own engine does not use a "real" SGML and DTD based validator as defined in the strict technical meaning of "HTML validator".
+CSS HTML Validator Std/Pro v8.0 and above include a DTD validator which can be used if turned on (it is turned off by default).
+However, CSS HTML Validator's own engine does not use a "real" SGML and DTD based validator as defined in the strict technical meaning of "HTML validator".
 We do not believe that concentrating on DTD based validation is important because:

-However, keep in mind that if you want to use DTD validation, then the option is there in CSE HTML Validator Std/Pro v8.0 and above.
-The DTD based validator messages can be generated alone or can be combined with CSE HTML Validator's own messages if desired.
+However, keep in mind that if you want to use DTD validation for HTML4 and older documents, then the option is there in CSS HTML Validator Std/Pro v8.0 and above.
+The DTD based validator messages can be generated alone or can be combined with CSS HTML Validator's own messages if desired.

 Does HTML Validator fix my HTML?

 Yes!
-The standard and professional editions (v7.0 and above) include the HTML Tidy Tool which uses HTML Tidy to automatically format ("pretty print") and fix HTML.
+The Home/Standard and higher editions include the Pretty Print/Fix/HTML Tidy Tool which uses HTML Tidy to automatically format ("pretty print") and fix HTML and XHTML.
 This tool can automatically fix some, but not all problems.
 Sometimes it is best to leave corrections up to the author to decide if to fix it, what to fix, when to fix it, and how to fix it.
 Programs that do "auto-fix" HTML may cause other problems or "fix" things in ways that the author doesn't want.
 However, depending on the specific document, the HTML Tidy Tool may be very helpful in fixing HTML problems.
-The lite edition does not include the HTML Tidy Tool and therefore cannot automatically format and fix HTML.
+The Lite edition does not include the HTML Tidy Tool and therefore cannot automatically format and fix HTML.

 Miscellaneous Issues

 How do I change the program associated with editing an HTML document?
-I don't want CSE HTML Validator associated with this anymore.
+I don't want CSS HTML Validator associated with this anymore.

 Go to Windows Explorer (start it if needed), choose View|Folder Options, and click the File Types tab.
 Note: The path to this dialog box may be different on your system; the above describes how to get to the needed dialog box on an NT 4.0 system with IE 4.0 installed, so your system may be different.
 When you are at the dialog box used to edit registered file types, 1) select "HTML Document" from the Registered file types list, 2) press the Edit button, 3) click on Edit in the Actions list and then 4) press the Remove or Edit button, depending on what you want to do.
 If you press the Edit button, you will need to assign the action to another program of your choosing.

-Will HTML Validator run on Windows 3.x, a Mac, or Unix/Linux?
+Will HTML Validator run on a Mac or Unix/Linux?

-Do I need to be an HTML expert to use CSE HTML Validator?
+Do I need to be an HTML expert to use CSS HTML Validator?

 How do I add words to the dictionary?